bartolsthoorn/jules/README.md

 ## How?

 Jules uses the repitition of HTML structure.
-It rearranges the document based on similarity (Simhash) and subsequently grades the content using the user specified filters.
+It rearranges the document using locality sensitive hashing (Simhash).
+It then continues to extract data using the user-specified filters.

 ## Filters